cybernetic-m/archaicIT2modernIT/README.md

 It is needed to run the LLMs used for the translations.
 Go to https://console.groq.com/keys.
-Do the login and click on "Create Api Key" in the top right corner.
+Do the login and click on "Create API Key" in the top right corner.

 <img src="./images/groq-api.png" alt="groq" width="400" height = "300" align = "center" />

-3. **Open in colab hw2_Romano_LissaLattanzio":**
+3. **Open in Colab `hw2_Romano_LissaLattanzio`:**

-There you can try to:
- - **Run the LLM based approach**
+ - **Run the LLM-based Approach**
  You can try to re-translate the dataset using the zero-shot or the few-shot by opening the LLM based approach in the notebook.

- - **Run the transformer based approach**
+ - **Run the Transformer-based Approach**
  You can try the fine tuning of the transformer and the translation using the non fine tuned and fine tuned transformers in the  transformer based aproach section.

  <img src="./images/sft.png" alt="transformer" width="800" height = "400" />

- - **Run the LLM as a judge**
+ - **Run the LLM-as-a-Judge**
- You can try our tournament selection and absolute evaluations in the LLM as a judge section.
+ You can try our tournament selection and absolute evaluations in the LLM-as-a-Judge section.

 4. **(Optional) Change the `config.yaml`**
 You can change: